 The Fly Ash Landfill (a.k.a.
-5-Year Landfill) was at approximately 33% capacity based on calculations provided by CPS Energy.
-Approximately two acres of the landfill interior were covered with discrete piles of ash, the largest piles appearing to be less than 20 feet in height.
-Minor surface erosion was observed in the interior of the south embankment.
-An animal burrow was observed on the exterior of the east embankment, near the northeast corner of the landfill.
-Grass on the exterior of the landfill was over two feet high.
-It is recommended to that the grass on the slopes be mowed to facilitate desired grass growth and to prevent the formation of woody plant materials.
-The erosion and animal burrow does not appear to immediately impact unit stability.
+5-Year Landfill) was at approximately 39.5% capacity based on calculations provided by CPS Energy.
+Approximately three acres of the landfill interior were covered with discrete piles of ash, the largest piles appearing to be less than 20 feet in height.
+Minor surface erosion was observed in the interior of the west embankment, and minor rutting from vehicle traffic at the exterior toe of the north embankment.
+Animal burrows were observed on the exterior of the north embankment, near the center of the landfill.
+Most of the observed burrows were one to two inches diameter, though one larger burrow (~six inches) was present.
+Grass on the exterior of the landfill was less than six inches in height, with no woody plants observed.
+The erosion and animal burrows do not appear to immediately impact unit stability.

-Inspection records from October 22, 2015 through December 8, 2015 reported no problems observed at the Fly Ash Landfill.
+Inspection records from December 15, 2015 through December 8, 2016 reported no problems observed at the Fly Ash Landfill.